 My father was in the hospital; he was getting out but he was never going home.
 I had just been told in a meeting with his doctors that I needed to find a memory care facility for him and I had five days to do it.
 After that meeting I drove across town to a different hospital.
 I wanted to be there when another doctor told my mother she had ovarian cancer and three months to live.
 Her next stop would be a skilled nursing facility as she was weak and needed to rebuild her strength.
 That would give me a week, maybe two, to figure out where she was going to live for the remainder of her life.
 Her home was no longer an option if my father wasn’t going to be there.
-My home wasn’t an option; my marriage couldn’t sustain that kind of stress.

 The next day I stopped in to visit my mother during my lunch hour.
 The doctor and a social worker were in her room when I got there.
 “We have good news,” the doctor said.
 “Your mother walked with a walker today and she is stronger than we thought.
 She can go home today.”